MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/office-2016-for-mac-upgrade-to-64-bit.md

 - If you use or develop add-ins in Office 2016 for Mac, you may need to update those add-ins to 64-bit.

-> [!NOTE]
-> If you use the Thomson Reuters EndNote Cite While You Write (CWYW) add-in for Word 2016 for Mac, and you need a 64-bit version of the add-in, consider joining the [EndNote beta testing program](https://endnote.com/betasignup).
-Once you sign up, you'll receive a beta version of the 64-bit CWYW add-in.
-Any feedback you provide will help ensure that the add-in for EndNote is fully compatible with the 64-bit version of Word 2016 for Mac.

 ## I develop add-ins or write VBA for Office 2016 for Mac.
 What do I need to know?

 - The primary impact of this change is to compiled add-ins.
 Office add-ins (add-ins using the JavaScript-based APIs) are not impacted by this change.